mantidproject/workshops/developer/2023-10/codecamp/build_too_slow.md

 ## Use dependency trees

-Identify the file in ninja which caches the dependency trees.
+Identify the file in Doxygen build which stores the dependency tree.

 Experiment with ways to use this tree to inform the test suite.

-** This is complicated by our very complicated CMake, which obscures actual dependencies **